Department Courses

 320. Great Debates in Anthropology.

 Western scholars have long sought to explain what it means to be human, and in anthropology we address such questions by studying the beliefs, behaviors and lifestyles of ourselves and other societies.
 Anthropologists have always sought to develop fundamental ideas about what it means to be human, especially what makes us social and cultural beings.
 In this course, students will learn how western thinkers have tried to explain ‘the self' and 'the other’ against a variety of social, political, and intellectual backdrops — from early European explorers confronting human diversity around the world, to more recent post-modern and globalization approaches that examine issues of power and agency.
-Fulfills the SS13 general education requirement.
+Fulfills the SS general education requirement.
 Offered occasionally.

 331. Social Movements.